Black Gray Eaves & Step

 A graduate of Rhodes College in Memphis, Gayle took a year off between her Sophomore and Junior years and worked first as a newspaper reporter for a small Mid-South weekly where she wrote the local articles, laid out the front page, and took the pictures with an old Polaroid camera.
 About the only thing she didn't do was deliver the stupid thing every Thursday.
 This was in the pre-computer, pre-digital camera, pre-Internet era.

 Gayle has worked as a draftsman, in a bookstore, made miniatures for a doll house shop, and then spent a decade in a bank learning about stocks and bonds before she "retired" to continue her writing full time.
-It was that bank experience that led to her writing Hedge Bet, the upcoming book in the "Gin Caulfield Mystery Series," coming out in early 2013.
+It was that bank experience that led to her writing Hedge Bet, the second book in the "Gin Caulfield P.I. series."
 The first book in the series is Media Justice.
+That story came about after she served on a jury.
+The third book in the series, Damning Evidence, was inspired by a photograph of a local dam.
+Gayle writes under the pen name, G.B.
+Pool.

-Gayle's husband, Richard J. Pool, is the basis for Gin's husband, Fred, in The Ginger Caulfield Mysteries.
-They have shared their home with various dogs and cats, all strays, and each one special.
+Gayle's late husband, Richard J. Pool, was the basis for Gin's husband, Fred, in The Ginger Caulfield P.I. series.
+They shared their home with various dogs and cats and a foundling bird, all strays, and each one special.
 Four of them make guest appearances in her first holiday story, Bearnard's Christmas.

-She collects Santas (over 3500), Christmas ornaments, Halloween decorations, Easter items, Fourth of July decorations, roosters, and just about everything else, space permitting and husband willing.
+She collects Santas (nearing 3000), Christmas ornaments, Halloween decorations, Easter items, Fourth of July decorations, roosters, and a few other things, space permitting and a great husband who didn't mind the crowd.

 She is a member of both Sisters-in-Crime/Los Angeles and Mystery Writers of America.
-She was on the board of Sisters-in-Crime/LA as their Speakers Bureau Director, doing over 80 events.
+She was on the board of Sisters-in-Crime/LA as their Speakers Bureau Director doing over 80 events.
 She initiated their workshop program and worked on the last No Crime Unpublished conference sponsored by SinC/LA.
 She was one of the founding members who brought together Mystery Writers of America and Sisters-in-Crime/LA for their inaugural joint conference called the California Crime Writers Conference in June of 2009.
-Back on the board, now as Treasurer, Gayle will help with the 2013 Conference with guest speakers Joseph Wambaugh and Sue Grafton.
+She went back on the board as Treasurer during the 2012-2013 term.

 Mail Icon